HireUp-Turing/HireUp_backend/README.md

 No specific response beyond `success` -->

 #### GET `/api/v1/applicants/search-options`
 ###### Response: Returns alphabetically ordered skills and values that are actively associated with applicant records.
-Used to populate search filter options for employers to browse applicant profiles.
+This endpoint is used on the front-end in in order to populate search filter options for employers to browse applicant profiles.
 ```
 {
     "success": true,